 The time we are living in is definitely marked by great technological achievements.
 We have computers in our pockets, several times more powerful than those used to send Apollo 11 to the Moon.
-We have technology that was undreamt of all around us, and we use it for everything –cleaning our homes, preparing our meals, curing people, entertainment, and anything we can think of.
+We have technology that was undreamt of all around us, and we use it for everything –cleaning our homes, preparing our meals, curing people, entertainment (think of Hulu, Twitter, Twitch, or even the fact that lottery is now available online with an Online Lottery Promo Code!), and anything we can think of.
 We even have digital assistants in our homes that do many jobs for us.
 The thing that would probably be considered the most baffling is the invention of VR and AR, and what it has brought to our lives.

 What are VR and AR?